Charged With A Gun Crime In Rhode Island? Get the Skilled Rhode Island Gun Crimes Lawyer on Your Side

 Any person who discharges a firearm in a compact area without permission or justification or within two hundred and fifty feet of one’s home or residence could face imprisonment for one (1) year, a fine of up to five hundred dollars ($500), or both.

 Get a knowledgeable RI firearms lawyer on your side!
-Call Abilheira Law today.
+Call Abilheira Law, LLC today.

-Our Rhode Island gun crimes lawyers have the skill and expertise to successfully defend your firearms offense.
+Our Rhode Island gun crimes attorneys have the skill and expertise to successfully defend your firearms offense.
 We will help protect your rights and fight to meet your goals.

-If you or someone you know are facing a gun crime charge in Rhode Island, or if you would like more information, please contact our experienced Rhode Island Gun Crimes Attorney at Abilheira Law, LLC today.
+If you or someone you know are facing a gun crime charge in Rhode Island, or if you would like more information, please contact our experienced Rhode Island Gun Crimes Lawyer at Abilheira Law, LLC today.
 Call us now (401) 245-5100.